Environmental Measures

 Metrics and Targets

-Dexerials has set CO2 emissions as a climate-related evaluation metrics and is aiming to achieve zero CO2 emissions from consuming electricity for business by 2030.
+Dexerials has set CO2 emissions as climate-related evaluation metrics and, by utilizing renewable energy, is aiming to achieve zero CO2 emissions from consuming electricity for business by 2030.

-Additionally, based on the scenario analyses, we will consider long-term climate change metrics and targets such as the reduction of GHG emissions in business activities.
+Additionally, based on the scenario analyses, we will consider long-term change metrics and targets such as the reduction of CO2 emissions in business activities.